sccbioinformatics/SCC_CSENS_docs/docs/index.md

 ## Who is COSMOS-SENS for?

 Before you request an account, you should be comfortable using a UNIX based high-performance computing (HPC) platform.
+This document is mostly for the benefit of users at the Lund Stem Cell Center.

 ## Some general ground rules